Back to Home

 Our Commitment to Data Protection

 InveGlobe is committed to protecting your personal data and respecting your privacy rights.
-We implement robust technical and organizational measures to ensure the security, confidentiality, and integrity of your personal information in accordance with applicable data protection laws.
+We implement appropriate technical and organizational measures to ensure the security, confidentiality, and integrity of your personal information in accordance with applicable data protection laws.

 1. Data Protection Overview